pramodkondur/Instacart-Market-Basket-Analysis/readme.md

 ## Conclusion
 * Through the application of association rule mining, we have successfully identified patterns in customer purchasing behavior, revealing which products are frequently bought together.
 This insight allows us to better understand product affinities and co-purchase trends.

 * Moreover, by utilizing the Apriori model, we can now offer personalized product recommendations to Instacart customers.
 Based on the items already in their cart, we can suggest complementary products, enhancing the shopping experience and potentially increasing overall basket size.
-This data-driven approach not only improves customer satisfaction but also offers a valuable tool for increasing sales and optimizing product offerings.
+This data-driven approach not only improves customer satisfaction but also offers a valuable tool for increasing sales and optimizing product offerings